drualcman/DigitalDoor.Reporting/DigitalDoor.Reporting.Entities/README.md

 # DigitalDoor.Reporting.Entities
-Object and abstraction for can create a report using DigitalDoor.Reporting
+Objects and abstractions for can create a report using DigitalDoor.Reporting.
+Also can create HTML directly.

 ## How to use:
 Install nuget

 ```
-dotnet add package DigitalDoor.Reporting --version 1.16.54
+dotnet add package DigitalDoor.Reporting --version 1.16.57
 ```

 ## Interfaces